bjonesy/ngx-list/README.md

 ## Installation

-NGXS is a peer dependency.
-It must be installed as well. `npm i @ngxs/store`.
+NGXS and Angular Material are a peer dependencies.
+They must be installed as well. `npm i @angular/material @angular/cdk @angular/animations @ngxs/store`.

 `npm i @binnovative/ngx-list`